Stellarium/stellarium/skycultures/indian_nakshatras/description.md

 #####  Purva Bhadrapada

-From the Blessed Feed, here we see the "First Blessed Feet".
+From the Blessed Feet, here we see the "First Blessed Feet".

 #####  Uttara Bhadrapada